realadammatthew/humbleberger/src/copy/how-does-god-reveal-himself.md

 People throughout history have asked:
 **Is there a God?
 And if so, how do we know who He is?**

 The Bible’s answer is this: **Yes, God exists—and He has made Himself known**.
 He is not distant or hidden.
 In fact, the story of the Bible is the story of a God who **reveals** Himself, not just to a few, but to the whole world.
-And the fullest revelation of God is found in **Jesus (Yeshua), the Jewish Messiah**.
+And the fullest revelation of God is found in **Yeshua, the Jewish Messiah**.

 ---